-1. Hold the reflective stop / slow paddle erect and away from your body.
-Never wave the sign.

-5. After the first vehicle has stopped, move to a spot (near the centre line of the roadway) where you
+- 1. Hold the reflective stop / slow paddle erect and away from your body.
+Never wave the sign. - 2.
+Look directly at the approaching driver. - 3.
+Raise your free arm with the palm of your hand exposed to the driver. - 4.
+Bring the vehicle to a full stop. - 5.
+After the first vehicle has stopped, move to a spot (near the centre line of the roadway) where you can be seen by other approaching vehicles.